 - Offering incentives to leave a review.
 Still happens.
 Crazy.
 This includes discount coupons and codes for future purchases.
 Not allowed in any way.
 Doing it on Facebook or your company website will still get you suspended.

-- Asking unhappy buyers to edit or remove their feedback.
+- Asking unhappy buyers to edit or remove their negative feedback.

 It’s not all bad news, though.
 I’ve seen some wonderfully creative and fun emails that were perfectly compliant and that converted at higher rates than other emails.
 Here’s how some sellers get it right when asking buyers for a review: